 Supporting Legitimate service animal use

 We have all been on a plane or in a store and experienced an ill-trained pet masquerading as an emotional support or service animal.
 These animals and their owners have given service animals a bad name.
 Since I began traveling with my guide dog Fauna, we have made it our goal to change the negative perceptions of service animals many travelers and restaurant staff have.
 My guide dog Fauna takes her job very seriously and works very hard to be the ambassador of good dogs everywhere.

 In 2019, I debuted a new body of photographic work called Fauna’s Adventures which was exhibited for the Month of Photography in Denver’s Santa Fe Art District.
 With the help of Amtrak, United Airlines and Hilton Hotels, I have created this body of work, which promotes the use of legitimate service animals in the travel and hospitality industry.
 You can read more about the project and see some of the images from the collection at the link below.

 As full time travel influencer and professional travel photographer, my guide dog Fauna and I are always happy to work with new brands in the travel or technology industry.
 If you would like to work with me, please email me at:

 I do a lot of public speaking on vision loss, working in the games industry and of course traveling with low vision.
 If you would like to book me, I don’t charge.
-I have lectured at Art Galleries, Retro Game Conferences, Highschools, Colleges, and even summer camps for blind and visually impaired children.
+I have lectured at Art Galleries, Retro Game Conferences, grade schools, Colleges, and even summer camps for blind and visually impaired children.
 I love to meet new people and share my story.
 If you have questions or would like to schedule a talk, email me at firstname.lastname@example.org